Progressive Muscle Relaxation (PMR) Meditation VS Guided Meditation

 Accomplishing these four (4) things creates a place where self-healing can begin.

 How we breath has an enormous effect on how our body functions.
 Chest or shallowing breathing occurs when we are stressed.
-By consciously breathing deeply and slowly, we can shift our body from the flight or flight mode to the rest and digest mode.
+By consciously breathing in deeply and releasing slowly, we can shift our body from the flight or flight mode to the rest and digest mode.

 We are energetic beings.
-Our wellbeing depends on the unhindered flow of energy within the body.
+Our well-being depends on the unhindered flow of energy within the body.
 When we are stressed our muscles tighten up and the flow of energy is restricted.
 To open the energetic pathways within the body we must relax the body.

 One technique is to focus on our breath.
-To focus on our breath means to purposefully follow one or more breath cycles with the intent on reconnecting to our body.
+To focus on our breath means to purposefully follow one or more breath cycles with the intent to reconnect to our body.
 A breath cycle consists of an in breath and out breath.
 We follow our breath as the breath enters through our nose, travels down and into the belly and then as the breath rises up and out.

-The second technique is to visualize a giant red stop sign in front of us.
+A second technique is to visualize a giant red stop sign in front of us.
 The stop sign can instantly bring our mind back to the present, to the here and now.